immanu10/immanu10/README.md

 </a>
 <br />

-I'm a computer science student who is passionate about writing code, solving problems, and building WebApp.<br>
+I'm a computer science student who is passionate about writing code, solving problems, and working on frontend.<br>